 Sponsored Popular Items

-Phnom Penh to Silk Island half-day bike adventure Best deals for Phnom Penh to Silk Island half-day bike adventure.
-Get picked up from your hotel in Phnom Penh and cycle to the Mekong Island.
+Phnom Penh to Silk Island Half-Day Bike Adventure Phnom Penh to Silk Island half-day bike adventure brings the main theme of the experience into one planned outing, making it easier to use limited time in Phnom Penh well.
+What to expect from Phnom Penh to Silk Island half-day bike adventure Get picked up from your hotel in Phnom Penh and cycle to the Mekong Island.
 Explore villages on Silk Island with an experienced local guide.
-Available from Musement.
+The experience can be a useful way to give the day a clear focus while visiting Phnom Penh.
+Exact routes, start times, admission arrangements and inclusions may differ between options, so the live…

 Quick take: Trip.com helps you compare prices across accommodations.
 Use it to shortlist hotels, then click through to confirm the final price, room type, and inclusions on the booking site.